-Willem de Koster (1984) is Associate Professor of Cultural Sociology in the Sociology Section of the Department of Public Administration and Sociology at Erasmus University Rotterdam, and a member of the Erasmus Graduate School of Social Sciences and the Humanities.
+Willem de Koster, Associate Professor of Cultural Sociology in the Department of Public Administration and Sociology at Erasmus University Rotterdam, and member of the Erasmus Graduate School of Social Sciences and the Humanities and Young Erasmus Academy.

-In addition to his research activities, Willem teaches various courses, among others in Erasmus University's Master specialization Politics & Society and the top-rated Research Master in Sociology of Culture, Media and the Arts.
-Willem also serves on the editorial boards of two peer-reviewed journals: Sociologie and Sociologos.
+In addition to my research activities, I teach various courses, among others in Erasmus University's Master specialization Politics & Society (which I co-founded) and the top-rated Research Master in Sociology of Culture, Media and the Arts.

-You can view Willem's Google Scholar Profile here.
+You can view my Google Scholar Profile here.

 Department of Public Administration and Sociology